top of page

 “Uh, no. I tried.
 A couple slats broke off in my hand.
 And now they hang crooked.
 It’s a good thing we have no close neighbors on that side.”

 Those were minor compared to what came next.
-“Well, the Jeep overheated on my way to work,” my husband announced as he dropped his lunch pail on the counter.
-By the end of the week the power steering pump fizzled and the radiator blew.
+“Well, the Jeep overheated on my way to work,” my husband announced after work one day.
+By the end of the week the power steering pump fizzled, and the radiator blew.

 Broken-down Jeeps make interesting lawn ornaments.
 I offered to have a load of dirt hauled in so we could cover it and plant flowers on top.

 We graduated to a Toyota minivan.
-Eager at first to drive in style, we soon learned gravel roads make poor bedfellows with moving parts like sliding doors.
+Eager at first to drive in style, we soon learned gravel roads make poor bedfellows with sliding doors.
 One day while I was driving our horse-and-buggy Mennonite neighbors to town, the door track became coated with gravel dust and breathed its last.
 It was humiliating to drive with the side door open.
-My passengers arrived home, covered with grey road grime.
+My passengers arrived home covered with grey road grime.

 Could there be more?
 Oh, yes!
-The wooden front steps to our house began to sag in the middle.
+The wooden front steps to our house started sagging in the middle.
 We held our breath when overweight friends tread on them.

 And to think it all happened in a summer—the one we hope to forget.
-The sagging front steps should have been an omen to our visitors.
+The sagging front steps should have been an omen.
 Broken cars, broken mowers, broken fridge and washer, miniblinds that added a touch of hillbilly chic to the side of our house⸺ all in the name of home ownership.
 I think I’ll check the want ads for rentals any day now.

 What about you?
 Any days or weeks like this?
 Use the comment section below to let us know about your mishaps.